 This is quite an interesting result because not many grow lights include white spectrum, although some of the higher end models have started to include it.

 Even though the red and blue lights contributed to the result, the study’s authors concluded that “The results were probably due to the white LEDs that contained more than 50% of green light characterized by high penetration into the canopy.”

 A second study observed lettuce grown using only red blue spectrum compared to lettuce grown using red blue plus white spectrum.² The study found soluble sugar and nitrate contents in the lettuce grown with added white spectrum was significantly higher and lower, respectively.
 If you’re wondering – that’s exactly the result you’d want.

-What is White Light Specifically?
+What is White Grow Light Spectrum, Actually?

 Almost all growers have previously considered white light to have little or no value for plant growth.
 However, this is not actually true with white LED Lights, as seen in the studies cited earlier.

 The white light spectrum includes a few colors currently included in all LED grow lights, like blue and red.
 But it also comprises of a few wavelengths not included in significant intensity in most LED grow lights today.